MichielNoback/java_jupyterbook/02_syntax/data_types.md

 System.out.println("livesLived = " + livesLived); //but here!
 ```

-When combining primitives in mathematical operations, they usually behave as expected.
+When combining primitives in mathematical operations they usually behave as expected.
 However, when you start combining them in a "mixed" environment, it becomes a bit tricky.
 The general rule is **_it is always safe to "up" the precision or keep it equal, but dangerous to "lower" the precision_**.
 For that reason, lowering the precision needs to be done explicitly, through a **_(type) cast_**.
 Here are a few examples using primitives.

 ```java
 int x = 10;